 For now, my absolute favorite is this one:

 The colors of the fish and the coral are absolutely gorgeous, and that soothing aquarium noise starts up as soon as you open the link.
-And, if you get bored, there are dozens of others cams, including a seal pup cam available underneath.
+And, if you the urge to see other animals, there are dozens of others cam links, including a seal pup cam, available underneath the tropical fish cam.

 Feature image: Screenshot from https://explore.org/livecams/oceans/pacific-aquarium-tropical-reef-habitat-cam